-Scientific Name Common Name Hawaiian Name Study Area Occurrence Non-breeding visitor, regular winterer July - May Pluvialis squatarola Black-bellied Plover Black-bellied plover has been observed at PHNWR (NAVFAC PAC, 2006b) and is Piuviulis squaturola black-bellieu Plovel - commonly observed by Field biologists (N. Dunn, personal communication, 2021a).
+Scientific Name Common Name Hawaiian Name Study Area Occurrence Non-breeding visitor, regular winterer July-May Pluvialis squatarola Black-bellied Plover Black-bellied plover has been observed at PHNWR (NAVFAC PAC, 2006b) and is Fiuviulis squatarola DIACK-DEIIIEU FIOVEI - commonly observed by Field biologists (N. Dunn, personal communication, 2021a).
 This species winters on coastal beaches and estuaries and may use flooded pasture and agricultural land.
-Non-breeding visitor, regular migrant August - June Tringa flavipes Lesser Yellowlegs - Lesser yellowlegs is a regular visitor to the Hawaiian Islands and has been observed at PHNWR (NAVFAC PAC, 2006b).
+Non-breeding visitor, regular migrant August-June Tringa flavipes Lesser Yellowlegs - Lesser yellowlegs is a regular visitor to the Hawaiian Islands and has been observed at PHNWR (NAVFAC PAC, 2006b).
 This species winters in a variety of shallow fresh and saltwater habitats.
-Non-breeding visitor, regular winterer August - May Wandering tattler has been observed at PHNWR (NAVFAC PAC, 2006b), Hickam Airfield Tringa incana Wandering Tattler ʻūlili (Hamer Environmental, 2016), and by Field biologists (N. Dunn, personal communication, 2021a).
+Non-breeding visitor, regular winterer August-May ʻūlili Wandering tattler has been observed at PHNWR (NAVFAC PAC, 2006b), Hickam Airfield Tringa incana Wandering Tattler (Hamer Environmental, 2016), and by Field biologists (N. Dunn, personal communication, 2021a).
 This species forages in intertidal habitats such as coral reefs and less frequently in soft mud or sand.
 Wandering tattler may also forage along mountain streams, in wetlands, fishponds, and human-modified areas.
-Non-breeding visitor, vagrant Tringa September - April melanoleuca Greater Yellowlegs - Greater yellowlegs has been recorded on Waipi'o Peninsula (Pyle and Pyle, 2017) and at PHNWR (NAVFAC PAC, 2006b).
+Non-breeding visitor, vagrant - September-April Tringa melanoleuca Greater Yellowlegs Greater yellowlegs has been recorded on Waipi'o Peninsula (Pyle and Pyle, 2017) and at PHNWR (NAVFAC PAC, 2006b).
 This species winters in a wide variety of shallow fresh and saltwater habitats.
-Non-breeding visitor, vagrant Tringa stagnatilis Marsh Sandpiper - Marsh sandpiper has been observed at PHNWR (NAVFAC PAC, 2006b).
-This species forages in shallow water or on wet mud.
-Falconidae Tay 1 19 19 19 1 1 1 1 Non-breeding visitor, regular winterer October - May Falco peregrinus Pyle and Pyle (2017) report that peregrine falcon is now annual winter visitor, with Peregrine Falcon - records every winter since 1980.
-Virtually all reports are of single individuals, and it is strongly suspected the individuals move between islands during the winter (Pyle and Pyle, 2017).
-This species was observed at PHNWR in 2006 (NAVFAC PAC, 2006b) Little is known about the preferred roosting and foraging habitats of the peregrine falcon in Hawaiʻi.
+This was started within Manah Canalainan Non-breeding visitor, vagrant Tringa stagnatilis Marsh Sandpiper - Marsh sandpiper has been observed at PHNWR (NAVFAC PAC, 2006b).
+This species Falconidae forages in shallow water or on wet mud.
+FailUlliude Non-breeding visitor, regular winterer October-May Pyle and Pyle (2017) report that peregrine falcon is now an annual winter visitor, with records every winter since 1980.
+Virtually all reports are of single individuals, and it is Falco peregrinus Peregrine Falcon - strongly suspected the individuals move between islands during the winter (Pyle and Pyle, 2017).
+This species was observed at PHNWR in 2006 (NAVFAC PAC, 2006b) Little is known about the preferred roosting and foraging habitats of the peregrine falcon in Hawai'i.
+1